gavincarr/go-slip39/README.md

 go-slip39
 =========

 A SLIP-0039 library for Go.
-More specifically, this library is a port of the [SLIP-0039 python reference implementation](http://github.com/trezor/python-shamir-mnemonic/) to Go.
+Specifically, this library is a port of the [SLIP-0039 python reference implementation](http://github.com/trezor/python-shamir-mnemonic/) to Go.

 SLIP-0039 describes a standard and interoperable implementation of Shamir's